 • Has God brought one or more people to your mind?
-Write their name(s) down on a piece of paper.
+Write their name(s) down on a piece of paper, or in this manual.

-2. Ask God to forgive you for the pain you caused.
+>>2.
+Ask God to forgive you for the pain you caused.

 This is like a "double sin."
 You have sinned against the person, but also against God for breaking one of His laws.
 Go through the process of confession and repentance regarding this incident.
 Get right with God first.